A Guide to Water and Ice Dispensers for the Office

 Office ice machines help keep employees hydrated and refreshed to get through a busy work week.
-An office ice maker needs to be accessible to your workforce and provide plenty of cold ice when lunchtime rolls around.
+A water and ice dispenser for the office needs to be accessible to your workforce and provide plenty of cold ice when lunchtime rolls around.
 We provided a helpful guide to help you choose the best office ice machine for your business.

 Need help choosing an ice machine for your office?

 There are many types of ice makers that meet the needs of offices.
 There are office ice machine models designed for office breakrooms, cafeterias, or front office waiting rooms.
 Ice makers come in many sizes to meet your daily ice needs.
 Find the best type of types of ice maker for your office below!

 Modular style ice machines only produce ice.
 They do not come with their own ice storage, so they require that you also purchase a bin or dispenser to hold ice until it’s ready to use.
 Modular ice makers have the largest range of ice production sizes for an office.
 We have modular ice machine models that range between 500 to 1900 lbs of ice a day.

 Commercial ice dispensers

 Commercial ice dispensers are the most popular models for many break rooms and waiting rooms.
 They allow customers and staff to grab ice without having to bother a staff member.
 Ice dispensers are the most hygienic way for people to retrieve ice.
 Commercial ice dispensers produce between 500-800 lbs. of ice a day.
 Some dispensers also dispense water as well.

 Countertop ice makers are for countertop use, which saves space in small areas.
 Best yet, all these models are dispensers, so users can grab ice without the risk of accidentally contaminating the ice supply.
 Some countertop models come with an ice maker built-in.
 If you need more sizing options, many countertop models can be equipped with a modular ice maker.

 Types of Ice for the Office